ismailceylan/restorm/README.md

 * `find` - Find a specific resource based on the primary key.

 ### Getting the First Resource
-The `first` method creates a request to the root directory of resources with filtering criteria, and it requests the first item of the first page of the results found.
+The `first` method creates a request to the root directory of resources with filtering criteria, and it requests the first item of the results found.

 The returned promise is fulfilled with an instance created from the Post model.